Meesum-Raza/mendoza-project/README.md

-# Flask Selenium CAPTCHA Solver API
+# Flask SAT Mendoza Project

 ## Overview
 This is a Flask-based API that automates login and PDF retrieval from the SAT (Servicio de Administración Tributaria) website using Selenium.
 It also solves CAPTCHAs using the 2Captcha service.